SSWConsulting/SSW.Rules.Content/rules/format-new-lines/rule.md

 Figure: Good example - Spacing after heading
 :::

-### Multiple items should be a list
+### Multiple items as lists

-If you text has information that can become multiple items, it should be a list.
+If you text has information that can be turned into multiple items, you should do so, by creating a list.
 For example, when sending PBIs for a Sprint.

 ::: greybox
 I have 2 PBIs in the coming Sprint: Product Backlog Item 88994: Performance | Create a new App Service plan and Product Backlog Item 88823: Azure | Create a new App Service Plan in West US for SL production resource group.
 I will do the IoC after.